devtron-labs/devtron/README.md

 <br>

 - One place for all historical kubernetes events
-- Access all manifests securely for eg secret obfuscation
+- Access all manifests securely for e.g. secret obfuscation
 - ***Application metrics*** for cpu, ram, http status code and latency with comparison between new and old
 - ***Advanced logging*** with grep and json search
 - Intelligent ***correlation between events, logs*** for faster triangulation of issue